-Choose the right IoT Hub tier for your solution
+Choose the right IoT Hub tier and size for your solution

 Every IoT solution is different, so Azure IoT Hub offers several options based on pricing and scale.
 This article is meant to help you evaluate your IoT Hub needs.
 For pricing information about IoT Hub tiers, see Azure IoT Hub pricing.

 To decide which IoT Hub tier is right for your solution, ask yourself two questions:

 Azure IoT Hub offers two tiers, basic and standard, that differ in the number of features they support.
 If your IoT solution is based around collecting data from devices and analyzing it centrally, then the basic tier is probably right for you.
 If you want to use more advanced configurations to control IoT devices remotely or distribute some of your workloads onto the devices themselves, then you should consider the standard tier.
 For a detailed breakdown of which features are included in each tier, continue to Basic and standard tiers.

 How much data do I plan to move daily?

 Each IoT Hub tier is available in three sizes, based around how much data throughput they can handle in any given day.
 These sizes are numerically identified as 1, 2, and 3.
 For example, each unit of a level 1 IoT hub can handle 400 thousand messages a day, while a level 3 unit can handle 300 million.
 For more details about the data guidelines, continue to Tier editions and units.

 Basic and standard tiers

 The standard tier of IoT Hub enables all features, and is required for any IoT solutions that want to make use of the bi-directional communication capabilities.
 The basic tier enables a subset of the features and is intended for IoT solutions that only need uni-directional communication from devices to the cloud.
 Both tiers offer the same security and authentication features.